 “Eight of the top 10 contributors were in Asia, including Indonesia, the Philippines, Vietnam, Sri Lanka, Thailand, Malaysia and Bangladesh, according to the study” – LA Times and “Plastic waste inputs” by Science

-I think the bottom line here is that you can’t rely on other people to solve the world’s problems.
-I can’t sit idly by and hope that someday someone might pass a regulation banning plastic, or wish that consumerist culture wasn’t so influential in my life.
-Whether you’re “less-waste” or vegetarian or just trying to change your lifestyle, let me know!
-And prepare for my input regarding the difficulties of attempting a zero-waste lifestyle as a college student.
+The bottom line is that we can’t rely on other people to solve the world’s problems.
+We can’t sit idly by and hope that someday a politician will pass a regulation banning plastic, or wish that consumerist culture wasn’t so influential in our lives.
+Whether it’s creating less waste, going vegetarian, or just trying to change your lifestyle, we all must take action and do something for this Earth.

 Love, The Earth Goddess